Boric Acid Vaginal Suppositories: Everything You Need to Know

 BA suppositories side effects:

-BA suppositories have been used for over a century as an effective vaginal pH balancing treatment.
+BA suppositories have been used for over a century as an effective vaginal pH-balancing treatment.
 Using them as per instructions is generally very safe.
 Side effects are mild and may include vaginal irritation or watery discharge (you may wish to wear a panty liner or period undies to protect your clothing from discharge from the suppository).
 No serious side effects or death have been reported.

-If you are experiencing dryness you can use a lube plus a zinc paste on you vulva membranes are irritated.
+If you are experiencing dryness you can use a lube plus a zinc paste on your vulva membranes are irritated.
 This helps to protect your skin barrier if it's degraded.
 Don't worry BA gets easier to tolerate as your overall symptoms resolve.

 Some important restrictions to keep in mind:

-Boric Acid hasn't been tested for use be during pregnancy and is toxic to the developing fetus.
+Boric Acid hasn't been tested for use during pregnancy and is toxic to the developing fetus.
 Please consult with your doctor if you are pregnant and experiencing thrush or BV.

 Boric Acid is poisonous when taken orally but dose-dependent (eg one capsule won't be fatal to a grown adult but may be harmful to a child).
 It would take from 6 to 12 plus capsules swallowed at once to be fatal to an adult.